eugenetriguba/lirc/docs/source/usage.rst

 Overriding LIRC Defaults on Initialization
 ==========================================

-However, if we the defaults don't work for us?
+However, if we the defaults don't work for us or we have a more complex setup?
 Let's say we're on Windows and we want to connect over TCP to a remote LIRC server on another Windows machine.
 So we've passed in an ``address`` to override the default so it doesn't look for the daemon on the localhost. ``socket`` and ``timeout`` are passed in just to show that we can, these are already the defaults on Windows.

 .. code-block:: python